 - 1 cup granulated sugar

 - 3 eggs

 - Preheat oven to 350°F. Spray two 9×5″ loaf pans with cooking spray.

 - In a medium bowl, whisk the flour, salt, and baking powder.
 In a larger bowl, mix bananas, butter, sugar, peanut butter, eggs, and milk until well combined.
 Add the dry ingredients, in batches, to the wet ingredients stirring just until combined.

-- Pour the batter in the prepared loaf pan.
-Bake for approximatley 1 hour and 15 minutes.
+- Pour the batter in the prepared the prepared pans.
+Bake for approximatley 50 minutes to 1 hour.
 Use a skewer or cake tester to check it’s baked through.
 Let it cool in the pan for 15 minutes before transferring to a wire rack.